ORAVI 2022 Annual Summit was held Friday

 facility tours and panels of experts.
 Topics include workforce

 development, light sport aircraft, capital access, airport funding,

 rural air service, community relations and unmanned aircraft systems and test sites.

-These meetings draw up to 40 attendees and offer excellent networking
+These meetings offer excellent networking

 and contacts in addition to the panel topics and discussions.

 was to submit and work with the aviation community on

 passing Oregon House Bill HB 2075.
 The bill

 was to increase aviation fuel tax by two cents per

 gallon, the first increase in fifty years.
 It passed the House and Senate by a 90% margin and was